xiannanhuang/RE-ICLR/README.md

 |         | 24 | 0.1128 | 0.0016 | 0.1151 | 0.0014 | 0.1126 | 0.0010 | 0.1673 | 0.0015 | 0.1148 | 0.0031 | 0.1141 | 0.0012 | 0.1139 | 0.0023 | **0.1054** | 0.0001 |
 |         | 48 | 0.1560 | 0.0020 | 0.1509 | 0.0012 | 0.1558 | 0.0021 | 0.2434 | 0.0099 | 0.1511 | 0.0018 | 0.1535 | 0.0016 | 0.1523 | 0.0020 | **0.1438** | 0.0008 |

+## Q2: more base model
+Thank you for your comment.
+We would like to point out that SOFTS is indeed an MLP-based model.
+As for linear models, we did not include them in our experiments because a simple linear model cannot be decomposed into an encoder and a prediction head.
+Additionally, if you have further concerns about the generality of our method, please refer to our response to Reviewer 1's fourth question.
+We have also conducted additional experiments with TimeFilter and TimeKAN.
+These results further demonstrate the effectiveness of our approach.

+## Q3: memory and runtime overhead
+Thank you for your question.
+In fact, our method only requires the historical gradients from the previous k steps when performing an update.
+Gradients from earlier steps do not need to be stored and can be discarded.
+Therefore, storing historical gradients does not require significant memory.

+Regarding computational time, we report the results in Appendix A.7.
+Our method completes online testing in minutes, even for datasets comprising thousands of time steps, corresponding to a processing rate of dozens of time steps per second.
+This demonstrates its suitability for practical deployment.

+## Q4.1 : performance under stronger distribution to provide evidence of generalizability and robustness across real-world deployment scenarios

+Most existing papers on online time series forecasting conduct experiments on the datasets we mentioned, such as DSOF and SOLID.
+Compared to previous methods, we have increased the number of datasets used in our experiments.
+We now use a total of 12 datasets, all of which are real-world datasets.
+This should demonstrate generalizability and robustness across real-world deployment scenarios.

+To evaluate performance under more significant distribution shifts, we modified the test set data.
+The original data point at time t, denoted as $x_t$, was altered to $x_t + (t/L)sin(2π*t/T) + t/L)$, where $T$ represents the dataset's period and $L$ is the total length of the test dataset.
+This modification simulates a gradually intensifying distribution shift over time.
+Additionally, we considered applying the same modification only to the middle one-third of the test dataset.
+This simulates a scenario with two abrupt change points.
+We conducted additional experiments for both cases using the SOFTS model and the ETT datasets.